bradleybuda/bloodonthetracks/README.markdown

 I'm still working on a list of TODOs, but they are many and plentiful.
 The big picture TODOs are:

+* Allow the plugin to run with reloaded classes in development mode (need to persist objects as JSON or Marshal to handle class reloading)
 * Make the Rails plugin safer, more secure, less memory-leaky, and less likely to crash your app.
 * Instrument more things in Rails (views / layouts / templates,